 These drinks require special handling and storage considerations, but their premium positioning allows for higher pricing that offsets additional costs.
 Guests appreciate both the health benefits and the sophisticated flavor profiles that fermentation creates.

--block-heading" id="the-sustainability-movement-in-summer-drinks">The Sustainability Movement in Summer Drinks
+The Sustainability Movement in Summer Drinks

 Environmental consciousness is no longer optional – it’s expected.
 Zero-waste cocktail practices are becoming standard, with successful programs using every part of ingredients.
 Citrus peels become dehydrated garnishes, fruit pulp transforms into shrubs, and herb stems infuse syrups.